developersCradle/office-furniture-selling-application/README.md

     - **Entities** have some helper methods for managing **bi-directional** relationships.
 In general no logic should be inside entities.
     - ⚠️**Todo** add helpers methods for all bi-directional entities.
 - ⚠️ Todo Indexing.
-- ⚠️ Todo Unit Test and Integration Tests.
+- ⚠️ Todo Integration Tests.

 - **DTO** are used for inside our business logic.
 -  Will be using **Repository** over **DAO**, since its more common and it comes from Spring family.